CRA for Industrial Automation: IEC 62443 and OT Security

 IEC 62443 is the international standard series for Industrial Automation and Control Systems (IACS) security.
 It covers:

-- IEC 62443-4-1: Secure development lifecycle
+- IEC 62443-4-1: Secure development lifecycle.

-- IEC 62443-4-2: Component security requirements (4 Security Levels)
+- IEC 62443-4-2: Component security requirements (4 Security Levels, SL 1 to SL 4).

-- IEC 62443-3-3: System security requirements
+- IEC 62443-3-3: System security requirements.

-- IEC 62443-2-4: Service provider requirements
+- IEC 62443-2-4: Service provider requirements.

 IEC 62443 ↔ CRA Mapping

-| CRA Requirement | IEC 62443 Coverage | Gap? |
+| CRA Requirement | IEC 62443 Coverage | Status |

 |---|---|---|

-| Secure by default | SL requirements (4-2) | Partial: CRA default stricter |
+| Secure by default | SL requirements (4-2) | Partial, CRA default stricter |

 | Vulnerability handling | 4-1 (SDL), 2-4 (maintenance) | Good alignment |